 now continue painting that color on the skin and remove all the blotchiness under the eyes and in the cheeks, and here a before and after of my result

-Okay, in my case this image needed another round of dodging and burning to get rid of the inconsistency of the shadows.
+Okay, in my case this image needed another round of dodging and burning to eliminate the inconsistency of the shadows.
 So i added another curves adjustment layer on top, and this time i took a smaller brush size, and worked on dodging the smaller dark areas under the eyes,

 So the more time you spent on dodging and burning, the better results you can get.
 So make sure to take your time doing this so that you get the best results.